 Its breathability means that it adapts well to different temperatures, and its flexibility allows it to maintain its natural shape without wrinkling, sagging or stretching.

 This makes wool an extremely durable, yet naturally biodegradable, material with versatile use.
-Woollen products require fewer, colder washing and generally avoid tumble drying.
+Woollen products require less, washing and generally avoid tumble drying.
 They last for a long time and are commonly donated or resold to allow continued use.

 These characteristics reduce the need for excessive consumption, adding to the sustainable qualities of wool.

 Where most fabrics use a lot of energy in the production phase, wool has been found to have a much lower carbon footprint, further promoting it as a natural, sustainable textile choice.